xB7R/secure-enterprise-network-project/README.md

 # Secure Enterprise Network Infrastructure Project

-A secure enterprise network infrastructure project based on Defense-in-Depth principles.
+A university group project for the **Defense-in-Depth Networking Security** course.
+This project demonstrates the design and implementation of a secure enterprise network infrastructure using Defense-in-Depth principles.

 The project includes VLAN segmentation, Layer 2 and Layer 3 security hardening, secure inter-branch connectivity using DMVPN with IPsec, Cisco IOS IPS deployment, ASA firewall high availability, NAT, ACLs, and AAA/RBAC access control.

 ---